-Eddie: As a teenager, I spent quite some time playing video games and following related news and reviews.
+Eddie Lau: As a teenager, I spent quite some time playing video games and following related news and reviews.
 I even imagined being a video game magazine editor one day!
-Then, around summer 2015, I saw some articles discussing Hong Kong in video games.
+Then, around the summer of 2015, I saw some articles discussing Hong Kong in video games.
 I felt qualified to expand on this theme by highlighting the actual history and culture of the city and how it informs the games.
-So I decided to start the blog as a way to diversify my career and draw public attention to the city.
-It’s become quite educational and fun for both me and the readers.
-What about you, how did you start to research this subject?
+So, I decided to start the blog to diversify my career and draw public attention to the city.
+It’s become quite educational and fun for both the readers and me.
+What about you?
+How did you start to research this subject?

-First, Hong Kong has developed a really unique visual culture over the past 150 years, and many of its features are adaptable to video games.
+First, Hong Kong has developed a unique visual culture over the past 150 years, and many of its features are adaptable to video games.
 I’m not just talking about the stunning metropolitan landscapes, the colourful advertising, the myriad skyscrapers, and the spectacular Victoria Harbour views.
-The city has also managed to preserve many aspects of traditional Chinese culture, like feng shui and myths, while simultaneously coming up with its own characteristic local landmarks, such as the enigmatic Kowloon Walled City and the legendary Kai Tak Airport.
-The local movie industry has heavily influenced video games as well, with kung fu, action adventure, and triad movies.
-When game designers take elements from these genres, they in turn evoke characters and locations intrinsically associated with the city.
+The city has also managed to preserve many aspects of traditional Chinese culture, like feng shui and myths, while simultaneously coming up with its characteristic local landmarks, such as the enigmatic Kowloon Walled City and the legendary Kai Tak Airport.
+The local movie industry has also heavily influenced video games with kung fu, action-adventure, and triad movies.
+When game designers take elements from these genres, they evoke characters and locations intrinsically associated with the city.

 The second reason is the sense of belonging that has taken root in the current generation of Hongkongers.
 This accounts for the rise of local game designers choosing Hong Kong as their setting.
-Having grown up in the city, these makers want to use their own games to preserve and promote the history and culture of their home town and, sometimes, communicate their views on certain social and political affairs here.
+Having grown up in the city, these makers want to use their games to preserve and promote the history and culture of their hometown and, sometimes, communicate their views on specific social and political affairs here.

-Hugh: I see this in the game Cage (2018) set in Kowloon Walled City.
-In an effort to reclaim the city from occidental representations, the local Hong Kong developers interviewed former residents and collected hand-drawn maps to rebuild it accurately and respectfully in the game space.
+Hugh: I see this in the game Cage (2018), set in Kowloon Walled City.
+To reclaim the city from occidental representations, the local Hong Kong developers interviewed former residents and collected hand-drawn maps to rebuild it accurately and respectfully in the game space.
 A similarly authentic Kowloon is evoked in the game Oblige (2017).
-Both games have successfully drawn on local knowledge and history to recreate intimate and domestic spaces.
+Both games successfully draw on local knowledge and history to recreate intimate and domestic spaces.